A CHRONOLOGICAL HISTORY OF

 Several awards have been bestowed upon 3MT including:

-FOUR-TIME WINNERS of The Best Entertainment in MI - MI Meetings and Events Magazine
+The Best Entertainment in MI (4-times) - MI Meetings and Events Magazine

 Highest-Rated Touring Group (1996) - Michigan Arts and Cultural Affairs